Auth & identity

-Hackers may use an authorized user’s photo, voice recording, fingerprint replica or other form of mimicry to trick a biometric reader into giving them access.
-Mapping users’ faces in 3D or requiring them to say a unique phrase at every login, for example, can help mitigate this risk.
+While much more secure than other forms of authentication, hackers are quickly developing ways to get past biometric authentication processes.
+They may use an authorized user’s photo, voice recording, fingerprint replica or other form of mimicry to trick a biometric reader into giving them access.

-False rejections may result from changes to users’ faces and voices as they age or due to circumstances such as mask-wearing, glasses, or lighting.
+While the technology is improving every day, there are still some false rejections with biometric authentication that users may find frustrating.
+These can result from changes to users’ faces and voices as they age or due to circumstances such as mask-wearing, glasses, or lighting.

 Stytch is leading the way in easy-to-implement authentication solutions that boost security and increase conversions.
-If you’re interested in integrating biometric authentication, check out our WebAuthn product or check out the API documentation here.
+If you’re interested in integrating biometric authentication, check out our WebAuthn and Passkeys products, or check out our docs.

 Sign up for a free account to get started, or contact firstname.lastname@example.org to discuss all things auth.